A brief history of our Dancing School

 The Dancing school still has two classes a week at two venues in Northumberland and perform regularly now with North Tyneside Pipeband.

-Donna and her sister started Highland dancing when they were four and three respectively, with Aurea Atkinson's dancing school in Blyth.
-They were both highly successful in Highland Dancing Competitions winning cupboardfulls of Medals and Trophies, and they both enjoyed trips away to folk festivals in Foreign Lands to dance with the local Pipe Band.
+Donna started Highland dancing when she was four, with Aurea Atkinson's dancing school in Blyth.
+She was highly successful in Highland Dancing Competitions winning cupboardfulls of Medals and Trophies, and enjoyed trips away to folk festivals in Foreign Lands to dance with the local Pipe Band.

 Donna met her Husband, who was a drummer at the time in the pipe band; while on one of these trips and they now have three children, the youngest of whom(Heather) has inherited her mother's love of Highland Dancing.